khalidm/tutorials/Variant_Calling_1/main.md

 ## Background

-Read the background to the workshop - [background]
+Some background reading material - [background]

-Where is the data in this tutorial from?
+#### Where is the data in this tutorial from?

 The workshop is based on analysis of short read data from the exome of chromosome 22 of a single human individual.
 There are one million 76bp reads in the dataset, produced on an Illumina GAIIx from exome-enriched DNA.
-This data was generated as part of the 1000[1000g] Genomes project.
+This data was generated as part of the [1000 genome] Genomes project.